denoland/vscode_deno/README.md

 }
 ```

-If you want to ignore the directory/file. create `.prettieringore` in the project directory
+If you want to ignore the directory/file. create `.prettieringore` in the project directory.

 ## Commands

-This extension contributes the following commands to the Command palette.
+This extension contributes the following commands to the Command palette:

 - `deno.enable` - Enable this extension.
 - `deno.disable` - Disable this extension.